RetroReversing/retroReversing/pages/gamecube/GCDevelopmentKitHardware.md

 <div markdown="1">
 Intelligent Systems have a history of creating **IS-Viewer** cartridges for Nintendo consoles such as the Nintendo 64 and the Gamecube was no different.
 It connected to the bottom of the NPDP Reader console and enabled communication with a development PC over a RS-232 cable, making it similar to the **NPDP-GBOX**.

 The main purpose of this unit however was for Assert creators (Graphics artists, Sound engineers, 3D Animators etc) to preview how their game assets would look (or sound) when played on real Gamecube hardware.
-This has the advantage of being a cheaper solution that buying asset creators their own **NPDP-GBOX** and so they didn't need to share time with other programmers and Testers on the team.
+This has the advantage of being a cheaper solution than buying asset creators their own **NPDP-GBOX** and so they didn't need to share time with other programmers and Testers on the team.

 It provided a High Speed USB 2.0 interface to connect to the Developers PC which allowed very fast transfer of Game assets for previewing on the Gamecube hardware [^8].
 It also boasts about being the only Gamecube development hardware that natively supports the Apple Macintosh, which was a popular platform for content creators at the time.